narayand16/content-placeholder-react/README.md

 # Approach taken

 Hi!
 I created a very naive loading animation first.
 I referred to different animations present on w3schools website and took help from there to make the loading animation.
 I hardcoded the template with respective css classes to check the loading animation.
 In first iteration of interface for Skeleton structure, I added count(number of times the shape to be rendered) for each shape, so that I could iterate over it when creating template and could show the shapes.
 However, I faced some errors and it took some time to resolve that.
 Then I skipped this count property and thought of having the interface without it.
 In the finalised iteration of the interface, I added relevant properties which can help the user to customize each shape.
 I created a default array of objects to be passed as prop to Content Placeholer component.
-Imported the same in App component to verify if the loading animation stops after child component is laoded.
+Imported the same in App component to verify if the loading animation stops after child component is loaded.